 Sans-Serif does not have an extra stroke.
 Popular Sans Serif fonts include Helvetica, Avant-Garde, Arial, Geneva, and much more.
-This style gives a feeling of casualty, simplicity, and approachability than Serif.
-These fonts are great for the contents of websites, blogs, and other flat designs to create a sense of humanistic and classy.
+This style gives a feeling of casualty, simplicity, and approachability more than Serif.
+These fonts are great for the contents of websites, blogs, and other flat designs to create a sense of humanitarianism and classiness.

-Blackletter is referred to as Gothic or Old English with a dense black texture and highly decorated caps.
+Blackletter is Gothic or Old English with a dense black texture and highly decorated caps.
 Some Blackletter fonts are Fette Fraktur and Engravers Old English.
 They can express the spooky, mystical, and classical vibe in book covers, movie titles, and CD packaging.

 ■ Display or decorative

 Then, how to fix it?
-How if we put a Bold sans-Serif as a headline font?
+What if we put a Bold sans-Serif as a headline font?

 So much better, isn’t it?
 And of course, doing such font pairing requires more technical stuff just like:

 Looking for the right combination is excellent for choosing countless typeface libraries.
 Actually, there is no limitation on how many fonts we should use in a project.
 A senior designer can use ten fonts, and they still can manage to look good before moving further.